CogniStreamer/wercker-step-npm-private-registry/README.md

 # wercker-step-npm-private-registry

-> Changes the registry to a private registry
+> Changes the registry to a private registry.

 ## Usage